-This year will be the sixth annual World Hepatitis Day - taking place on 28 July, on the same date as the birthday of Nobel Laureate Professor Blumberg who discovered Hepatitis B.
+This year will be the 7th annual World Hepatitis Day - taking place on 28 July, on the same date as the birthday of Nobel Laureate Professor Blumberg who discovered Hepatitis B.

 The whole point of the day is to encourage people to find out the facts about Hepatitis A, Hepatitis B and Hepatitis C - and by doing this help decrease the stigmas attached to the viruses.

 So what is Hepatitis C?
 Well the infection is transferred through the blood and damages the liver and its ability to carry out essential functions for your body.